apostrophecms/apostrophe-documentation/tutorials/advanced-development/how-apostrophe-handles-requests.md

 When an HTTP request is made, the standard middleware added by the `apostrophe-express` module runs first, followed by the middleware supplied via the `expressMiddleware` property of individual modules.
 Middleware is added in the order the modules are initialized. `expressMiddleware` can be either a single function or an array of functions.

 `expressMiddleware` can also be an object with a `before` property indicating the name of another module.
 In this case the `middleware` property is run _before_ any middleware added by that other module.
 The `middleware` property can be a single function or an array of functions.
+In addition, the `when` property may be set to `beforeRequired` to run the middleware before *any* standard ApostropheCMS middleware, including the body parser middleware.
+Keep in mind *`req.body` will not exist* at this point.

 ## Express Routes